 Instead, see yourself as being on the same side as your child.
 Think of yourself as a teacher, and your child a student.
 A teacher wouldn’t try to prove a student wrong or come out “right.”
 No—she wants to guide the student and see him do well.
 They’re on the same side.

 After all, discipline is nothing more than teaching.
 It’s not punishment or stern consequences.
 It’s simply teaching your child things like how to better communicate or cope with difficult emotions.

 Avoid power struggles.
 When you’re faced with a challenge, don’t see it as yet another epic war to battle through.
 See it as a teachable moment, one where you can both learn something new, with your child’s best interest at the forefront.

 Want a few tips to deal with power struggles?
 Join my newsletter and get my PDF, 5 Tips to Raising a Strong-Willed Child—at no cost to you.
 Discover 5 ways to nurture and work with—not against—your child’s inner spirit and strong personality:

 It’s never too late to turn a bad parenting day around.
 One stressful episode doesn’t mean the rest of your day has to go south.

-That said, the way you start your day can have a huge impact in how you deal with 3 year old defiant behavior.
+That said, the way you start your day can have a huge impact in how you deal with a defiant 3 year old.
 The more intentional you can be with setting expectations for your day, the more positive you feel.